core-wg/comi/draft-ietf-core-comi.md

 to significantly reduce the size of identifiers used in CORECONF, numeric identifiers called YANG Schema Item iDentifier (YANG SID or simply SID) are used instead.

+### SIDs in URIs {#sid-uri}

+Where a SID appears in a URI path segment, it is represented as a base-64
+numeral: the SID is written in binary and divided into digits of 6 bits, most significant digit first, using the minimum number of digits; each digit is then represented by the corresponding character of the base 64url alphabet of
+{{Section 5 of RFC4648}}, in which "-" and "_" represent the digit values 62
+and 63.
+No padding is used.
+Leading zero digits MUST NOT be emitted; the SID 0 is represented as "A".

+For example, SID 2351 is 100100101111 in binary, which gives the digits 100100 and 101111, i.e. the values 36 and 47, and hence the representation "kv".

+Note that this is a representation of the numeric value of the SID.
+It is not the base 64 encoding of an octet string as specified in {{Section 4 of RFC4648}}, and in particular it is not the base 64 encoding of the CBOR representation of the SID.

 ### Instance-identifiers {#instance-identifier}

 Instance-identifiers are used to uniquely identify data node instances within a datastore.
 This YANG built-in type is defined in {{Section 9.13 of RFC7950}}.
 An instance-identifier is composed of the data node identifier (i.e., a SID) and, for data nodes within list(s), the keys used to index within these list(s).